 stop remembering Odesa...

 The nuts and bolts began to get tightened by the mid-thirties.
 Songs ceased to be viewed exclusively as entertainment, and finally turned into a propaganda tool.
 The famous writer Anatole France once said, "A merry verse can overturn the throne and overthrow the gods."
-And the authorities of all times understood the power and the influence of songs.
-Therefore, already in the winter of 1923, according to the decision of the Council of People's Commissars (which was the name of the Soviet government from 1917 to 1946), the Committee for the Control over Spectacles and Repertoire (Glavrepertkom, or the Main Repertoire Commission) was set up.
-And in 1924, the Collegium for Control over the Gramophone Repertoire was created, which published "Lists of gramophone records to be withdrawn from sale."
+And those in power have always understood the power an influence a song can wield.
+Therefore, already by the winter of 1923, according to the decision of the Council of People's Commissars (which was the name of the Soviet government from 1917 to 1946), the Committee for the Control over Spectacles and Repertoire (Glavrepertkom, or the Main Repertoire Commission) had been set up.
+And in 1924, the Collegium for Control over the Gramophone Repertoire had been created, which published "Lists of gramophone records to be withdrawn from sale."
 These were records released under the old regime.
 Another circular dated May 25, 1925 demanded strict control over the distribution and importation of records into the USSR.
 Records of "monarchist, patriotic, and imperialist content; as well as pornographic records, and records displaying disdainful attitude toward peasantry" were now forbidden and were to be confiscated by OGPU (an acronym for the United State Political Administration, an organization which had been created to fight "the enemies of the revolution," the forerunner of the KGB).
 If censorship instructions were violated, such cases were to be transferred to the internal affairs bodies.

 To ensure control over music performances, all entertainment establishments were ordered to allocate one permanent seat — no further than in the fourth row — as well as free coat hanging spaces and programs, to the representatives of the OGPU Repertoire Committee.

 The Proletarian Musician magazine (in its issue no. 5, 1929) urged: "We, proletarian musicians, cultural workers and members of Komsomol [the Young Communists' League - Ed.], must finally meet the enemy face to face, chest to chest.
 We need to understand that our main enemy, the strongest and most dangerous enemy, are songs pattered after Gypsy melodies, cheap jokes, jazz, thieves' songs, foxtrot and tango...
-This kind of hack work corrupts the proletariat, tries to instill in it a petty-bourgeois attitude to music, art and, in general, to life.
+This kind of hack work corrupts the proletariat, attempts to instill in it a petty-bourgeois attitude to music, to art and, in general, to life.
 This enemy must be defeated on a first-priority basis.
-If we don't do this, our proletarian creativity will not be accepted by the working class."
+If we don't do this, the working class will not accept our proletarian creativity."

 However, despite the political repressions and total control, the genre did not die.
 Instead it went underground, where it continued to be performed and continued to develop.